 - Supporting supervisor to work with other departments on creation of educational activities.

 What you’ll do well:

-- Works cooperatively with others to achieve common goals.
-Ability to effectively work and complete assignments in group settings by listening and responding appropriately to other team members, offering support, conferring with team members about their concerns, expressing disagreement constructively and works towards solutions that all team members can support.
+- Work cooperatively with others to achieve common goals.
+Effectively work and complete assignments in group settings by listening and responding appropriately to other team members, offering support, conferring with team members about their concerns, expressing disagreement constructively and work toward solutions that all team members can support.

 What you’ll get out of it:

 - Working with a staff that has passion for our mission, believes in one another and has fun.

 - The chance to work in an environment that empowers staff to take informed risks and create new programs and services.

 - A chance to make a contribution in a fun job with room to make it your own.

 - A strong and competitive salary and benefits package that focuses on your well-being and financial health.